-SPRING G SEMES TER 2

 BIO 163 Basic Anatomy & Physiology 4 2 0 5

 HEA 110 Personal Health & Wellness 3 0 0 3

-HSE 220 Case Management 3 0 0 3
+SOC 213 Sociology of the Family 3 0 0 3

 SWK 110 Introduction to Social Work 3 0 0 3

 WBL 111 Work-Based Learning I 0 0 10 1

 WBL 115 Work-Based Seminar I 1 0 0 1

 Totals 14 2 10 16

 This certificate is designed to appeal to those professionals who desire increased knowledge and skills to augment their current education and experience.
 This certificate will provide participants with information and skills in helping by learning how to develop trust, understanding family dynamics, including domestic violence, and how to help a person through a crisis such as divorce, death, unemployment, or past child abuse.
 The certificate will provide awareness on how to increase self-growth as a helper of others and how to develop strategies to prevent burnout.
-Professionals who are likely to be interested in this certificate are youth ministers, pastors, music ministers, preachers, and church lay leaders such as deacons, elders, Sunday school teachers and women ministry leaders.
-This certificate should also appeal to those who are employed in a human service agency without specific education and training in Human Service skills.
+Professionals who are likely to be interested in this certificate are people in ministry, non-profit agencies as well as volunteers in the human services field.
+This certificate should also appeal to those who are employed in a human services agency without specific education and training in Human Services skills.

 Prefix Number Title Class Lab Clinical Credit

 HSE 110 Introduction to Human Services 2 2 0 3

 HSE 123 Interviewing Techniques 2 2 0 3

 HSE 125 Counseling 2 2 0 3

 HSE 225 Crisis Intervention 3 0 0 3

-SAB 137 Codependency 3 0 0 3
+HSE 255 Health Problems and Prevention 2 2 0 3

 SOC 213 Sociology of the Family 3 0 0 3

-Totals 15 6 0 18
+Totals 14 8 0 18